Getting started with prodigenr

 #> [1] "report" "slides"

 These template files are what an academic researcher likely typically encounters.
-However, if you have a suggestion or want to add a template, please create a Github issue or submit a Pull Request!
+However, if you have a suggestion or want to add a template, please create a GitHub issue or submit a Pull Request!

 The end goal of each project is to be as self contained as possible.
 So that if you ever need to go back to the analysis, it is easy to re-run the code and get the results that you say you got.
 This is especially useful if others such as reviewers ask for something or want to confirm your results.
 See the manifesto for more details on the underlying philosophy behind this package.